jmcollin78/versatile_thermostat/documentation/en/self-regulation.md

 > ![Warning](images/tips.png) _*Notes*_
 > 1. the `hvac_action` attribute of Sonoff TRVZB TRVs is capricious.
 If the internal temperature of the TRV is too offset from the room temperature, the `climate` entity may indicate that the _TRV_ is not heating even though the valve is forced open by _VTherm_.
 This defect has no consequences since the `climate` entity of the _VTherm_ is corrected and takes into account the valve opening to set its `hvac_action` attribute.
 This defect is minimized but not completely eliminated by configuring the offset calibration.
 > 2. the _VTherm_ attribute `valve_open_percent` may not be equal to the 'opening degree' value sent to the valve.
-If you use one of the three parameters `opening_threshold`, `max_closing_degree`, `minimum_opening_degrees`, an adjustment is made.
+If you use one of the four parameters `opening_threshold`, `max_closing_degree`, `minimum_opening_degrees` or `max_opening_degrees`, an adjustment is made.
 The custom attribute `valve_open_percent` is then the raw value calculated by _VTherm_.
 The 'opening degree' value sent to the valve may be adapted.
 > 3. some equipment has values that do not necessarily range from 0 to 100. _VTherm_ automatically adapts to the allowed ranges for your equipment.
 > 4. If you use the regulation parameter `regulation_threshold` (see [over_climate regulation](./over-climate.md#lauto-régulation)), then the `opening_threshold` will be adjusted so that it is never below this value.
 Indeed, the `regulation_threshold` is the regulation unit below which the setpoint is not sent.
 Setting an `opening_threshold` would have no effect.
 > 5. A _VTherm_ is considered active if `opening_threshold` is exceeded.
 Consequently, if the _VTherm_ controls a central boiler, it will not be turned on below this value.

 #### How to properly adjust the parameters that control the opening?

-The 3 valve opening adjustment parameters allow fine-tuning of valve behavior, especially at the beginning of the heating cycle.
+The 4 valve opening adjustment parameters allow fine-tuning of valve behavior, especially at the beginning of the heating cycle.
 If we represent the opening requested by the TPI algorithm on the x-axis and the opening actually sent to the valve on the y-axis, we get this curve:

 <img src="../../images/opening-degree-graph.png" alt="opening parameters adjustment" width="600">